ghhabib2/ghhabib2/README.md

 - 🤖 I’m interested in AI and ML.
 - I am alos intersted in teachig `GitHub`.
-- 📗 I’m currently learning techonologies related to audio signal analysis and image processing.
+- 📗 I’m am always learning whatever I think it would help me in my research.
 - 🔭 I’m currently working on a project related to application of human voice in medical sience.
 - 📫 How to reach?
 You can email me via my academic email address at the address below:
   `ghaffh1[alpha]mcmaster[beta]ca` where you should replace [alpha] with `AtSine` and